 2. Digital Marketing for Financial Services Can’t Ignore 600 Million Users

 “As marketers shape their strategies, there’s one social media statistic that can’t be ignored,” says Cruz Buchanan, Digital Marketing Strategist for Venta Marketing.

 “This statistic is that Instagram recently crested the 600 million user mark.”

-Digital marketing for financial services on Instagram should focus on unique and compelling images.
+Online marketing of financial services on Instagram should focus on unique and compelling images.
 “Gather your content early and in abundance,” advises Buchanan.
 “Take real pictures that represent your financial brand and share them in ways your users will enjoy.
 Keep your eye on financial marketing leaders to see which of their posts gain the most engagement.
 Do your research with hashtagging and posting consistency, and then test away.”

 3. Financial Services Marketing Through Reviews

 Bryan Clayton, CEO of GreenPal, says he was surprised to discover that 84% of people trust an online review as much as a recommendation from a friend.
 “I had a feeling that that number was high,” he says, “But I had no idea it was as high as 84%!”

 “Once we learned this, we began to focus more on gaining reviews from satisfied customers on sites such as Yelp, Google+, and Facebook.
 A positive customer experience can have unlimited value for online marketing of financial services.
 However, negative reviews can haunt brands for years to come.”